TLDR; If you want to make progress in terms of hypertrophy, make sure the total volume (weights x reps sets) you’re moving is going up over time.

 The more you do something, the better you’ll get at that thing.

 This is a basic principle that applies to almost every aspect of life.
-Play a sport more and you’ll get better at it, stay in a certain job for a long period of time and you’ll gain more knowledge and be able to perform your day-to-day shit more efficiently and effectively, speak and listen to a foreign language every day and gradually you’ll get better and understanding and communicating in that language.
+Play a sport more and you’ll get better at it, stay in a certain job for a long period of time and you’ll gain more knowledge and be able to perform your day-to-day stuff more efficiently and effectively, speak and listen to a foreign language every day and gradually you’ll get better and understanding and communicating in that language.

 When it comes to the gym, it stands to reason that the more you do an exercise, the efficient your body will become at performing that exercise at a given load.